aws-samples/sample-eks-backup-with-trident-protect/README.md

 ## Setup walkthrough
 ### 1. Create required infrastructure with terraform
-Clone the sample repository from GitHub and create all relevant resources using the Terraform code in that repository:
+Clone the sample repository from GitHub and create all relevant resources using the Terraform code in the repository:
 ```bash
 $ git clone https://github.com/aws-samples/sample-eks-backup-with-trident-protect.git
 $ cd sample-eks-backup-with-trident-protect/terraform